lwjohnst86/analyzing-cohorts-course/chapter2.md

 - Select the cholesterol based variables (i.e. total and lipoproteins) and create histograms.

 `@hint`
-- The six variables are total cholesterol, and high and low density lipoprotein.
+- The three variables are total cholesterol, and high and low density lipoprotein.
 - Use `geom_histogram()`.

 `@sample_code`